The Inbox Zero Thing

 Start here, and read everything under the “Posts in the Inbox Zero series” heading before you start mashing your mouse.
 It won’t take you more than an hour or two to get started.

-2 thoughts on “The Inbox Zero Thing”
+2 responses to “The Inbox Zero Thing”

-1. Hey Ryan, been doing this for more than a year and a half now ever since I read GTD, and not using my inbox as a to-do list has been a monster shot in the arm to my productivity ever since.
+2. Hey Ryan, been doing this for more than a year and a half now ever since I read GTD, and not using my inbox as a to-do list has been a monster shot in the arm to my productivity ever since.
 I even ended up writing a blog post about it, I got so into it: http://journalistopia.com/2009/04/27/5-tips-on-managing-insane-amounts-of-e-mail

 Everyone has their own method, but I just use a Google Spreadsheet for my to-do list instead of e-mail piles.
 Anyway, congrats on finding inbox religion 🙂